mpentler/adsb-custom-setup/README.md

 ## Installation
 Clone the repo first to your /home/pi folder (change the script if your username is something different) and then:

+Look at the scripts and edit anything else you want.
+You should also edit my stupidly hard-coded links in tbe web page.
+If you want to help me make that more configurable then please do.

 `sudo adsb-install.sh`

 Follow the prompts as you go for choosing options and feeders.
 None of the scripts are very complex if you have a look at them, but as I made this for myself I'm not hugely interested in documenting things more than this right now, sorry!